eddymarts/Accommodation-Crawler/README.md

 select distinct substr(url,0,42) as url_root, count(*) from properties group by url_root limit 25;
 ```

+## Extension ideas
+- Further datasets/websites to scrape and add to the dataset
+- Time based data so that the same property can be scraped monthly to detect any pricing variations?
+- Frontend with metrics?
+- Multithread the fetcher

 ## MacOS multi-threading Issue
 If multi-threading is enabled you may run into an issue on newer versions of macOS
 ```